Alpha Lipoic Acid supplement Benefits and side effects

 Int J Mol Med.
 2010.

-Our results suggest that the combination with ET and LA may contribute to protect the neuron injury induced by Abeta peptides and may be considered an effective therapeutic strategy for human subjects suffering from Alzheimer's disease.
+Our results suggest that the combination with exercise training and LA may contribute to protect the neuron injury induced by Abeta peptides and may be considered an effective therapeutic strategy for human subjects suffering from Alzheimer’s disease.

-Alpha-lipoic acid as a new treatment option for Alzheimer's disease -- a 48
+Alpha-lipoic acid as a new treatment option for Alzheimer’s disease — a 48 months follow-up analysis.

 J Neural Transm Suppl.
 2007.

 Our data suggest that treatment with alpha-lipoic acid might be a successful neuroprotective therapy option for Alzheimer’s disease.